lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 Practicing teaching your lesson material in advance is important, as the participatory live coding technique can be more demanding, especially when you are doing it for the first time.
+Add notes to your printouts of the lesson material, or have them easily available on the second device (tablet or laptop) if you use one.
 It may be tempting to deviate from your material because you would like to show a neat trick or demonstrate some alternative way of doing something, but there is always a fair chance you'll run into something unexpected that you then have to explain.
 It is thus advised not to improvise until you are familiar enough with the material and want to explain something with a low risk of failure.
-Use printouts of the lesson material during teaching, or alternatively use a second device (tablet or laptop) on which you can view your notes.
 Consider the use of a timer for exercises: they help keep yourself honest when you tell learners they have 5 minutes for an exercise.
 Sometimes a question or a "what if?" comes up that you'd like to address but need some time to sort through.
 Collect these, for example on sticky notes or ask learners to add them to a shared online document that they all can edit.